-The implementation of the No Action Alternative would have no impact on wildlife species and their associated habitat beyond current conditions.
-The lands would continue to be managed and used as they are now.
+The implementation of the No Action Alternative may result in long-term, minor adverse impacts on wildlife species and their associated habitat beyond current conditions.
+The level of adverse impacts would increase as future development of private land occurs around the lake.

-5.4.1.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.4.1.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-The implementation of the Proposed Action would have long-term, minor, positive impacts to wildlife species and their associated habitat within the project area.
-Shoreline vegetation (grasses, shrubs, trees) that may have been cleared by landowners would revegetate over time, thus providing improved habitat conditions for riparian wildlife species.
-While there would be an increase of wildlife habitat with this alternative, the amount of land proposed for purchase is minor in comparison to current USACE-owned property, thus impacts would be considered negligible to minor.
+The implementation of the Proposed Action may have long-term, minor, positive impacts to wildlife species and their associated habitat within the project area.
+The level of positive impacts would be commensurate with the amount of private land that is purchased in fee.
+Shoreline vegetation (grasses, shrubs, trees) that have been cleared by landowners would revegetate over time, thus providing improved habitat conditions for riparian wildlife species.
+Acquisition of occasional flowage easement property from willing sellers would result in impacts similar to the No Action Alternative.